Odanson/Algorithm-Data-Science/README.md

 - Cluster analysis and network exploration: A deep dive into graphs.

 ### 9. More Graphs 2 - Communities, PageRank Algorithm
-- Navigating through communities and understanding the influential PageRank algorithm in the realm of graphs.
+- Navigating through communities and understanding the influential PageRank algorithm.

 ### 10. Databases
 - Delving into the world of databases within the context of algorithmic data science.